 Address: District 1, Zurich

-One of the top things to do in this city is to explore Altstadt, (or the Zurich Old Town) located close to the city center.
+One of the top things to do in this city is to explore Altstadt (or the Zurich Old Town), which is located close to the city center.
 This is the historic center of Zurich and where many of the top tourist attractions are located.

 Start your exploration at the Bahnhofstrasse, the most famous shopping street in downtown Zurich, which is also one of the most expensive in the World.
 From there, walk to the Lindenhof, a hilltop park with panoramic views of the city and the river.